 The top of the table was a bit trickier to decide on than the legs.
-I cut a 3/4" thick board to be just bigger than the current top of the table, and I wanted to do a faux Carrara marbling technique on the board.
-I say "wanted to" because it didn't quite work out that way…I tried a couple of times to get the technique down (using this tutorial), but my brush wasn't quite right for the job, my paint was drying too fast, and I just couldn't get the hang of it.
-I'm still resolved to figure out that technique and I'm going to keep trying until I get it, but I thought I should think of a different solution for the table in the meantime so I didn't have a half-finished piece of furniture in my entryway for the next few months.
-I still liked the idea of marbling, so I bought this gorgeous gold marbled paper to use for the table top instead.
+I cut a 3/4″ thick board to be just bigger than the current top of the table, and I wanted to do a faux Carrara marbling technique on the board.
+I say “wanted to” because it didn’t quite work out that way…I tried a couple of times to get the technique down (using this tutorial), but my brush wasn’t quite right for the job, my paint was drying too fast, and I just couldn’t get the hang of it.
+I’m still resolved to figure out that technique and I’m going to keep trying until I get it, but I thought I should think of a different solution for the table in the meantime so I didn’t have a half-finished piece of furniture in my entryway for the next few months.
+I still liked the idea of marbling, so I bought this gorgeous gold marbled paper (similar here) to use for the table top instead.

 I cut the marbled paper to be just slightly bigger than the top of my board and used a satin finish decoupage to adhere it to the wood board.
 Once it was totally dry, I did two more coats of finish on top to make sure the top was adequately sealed.
 I have to say though, every time I decoupage paper and put on a top coat of finish, I freak out when the wet paper bubbles until they eventually calm down and flatten out as it dries.
 I also cut a few pieces of wood trim and painted them white to be a frame around the board to give it more of a finished look.